karlospn/mytechramblings-site-source-code/content/posts/automate-azure-ad-app-registration-using-terraform.md

   app_role_assignment_required = false
   tags = [ "payment", "api"]
 }
 ```

 It's a pretty straightforward config file but I have encountered some issues while building it.

 The first issue:

-I can create the application roles but **there is NO way to assign users or groups to those roles**.
+- I can create the application roles but **there is NO way to assign users or groups to those roles**.
-I can go into the  _"Enterprise applications"_ blade in the Azure Active Directory Portal, select my payment app and  assign users and groups manually, but that's a bummer...

-Poking around Github (https://github.com/terraform-providers/terraform-provider-azuread) I found that it's an already know issue  ( https://github.com/terraform-providers/terraform-provider-azuread/issues/230) and it seems that the issue is because the provider is using the legacy AAD api...
+Poking around their Github (https://github.com/terraform-providers/terraform-provider-azuread) I found that it's an already known issue ( https://github.com/terraform-providers/terraform-provider-azuread/issues/230) and it seems that the issue is because the provider is using the legacy AAD api and the user/group role assignments can only be accomplished through the Microsoft Graph API.

+> Exists some workarounds like using the **shell-provider** or the **local-exec provider** to assign users to a role.
+There is an example on this page: https://github.com/terraform-providers/terraform-provider-azuread/issues/164

+Or you can do it manually... go into the  _"enterprise applications"_ blade in the portal, select the payment app and assign users and groups.

-The other issue I found is that not all the Manifest attributes are present.
+The second issue I found is:

+- Not all the manifest attributes are present.

-For example, I like to change the _"accessTokenAcceptedVersion"_ attribute so the token endpoint only generates tokens in the V2 format _(I will talk about that nonsensical behaviour in a future post...)_ but I cannot do it with the provider, I have to change it manually again...
+For example, I like to change the _"accessTokenAcceptedVersion"_ attribute so the token endpoint only generates tokens in the V2 format _(I will talk about that nonsensical behaviour in a future post...)_ but I cannot do it with the provider, I have to change it manually again..

 ## Step 3: Register the Booking API